Discovering Gold Country

 An Idiot In Sonora

-Arriving in Sonora the traffic is very heavy in the centre but I find my motel, the Rodeway Inn, easily.
+Arriving in Sonora the traffic is very heavy in the centre but I find my motel, the Rodeway Inn, easily (this motel has since closed).
 I check-in and park right outside my door.
 The motel is cheap and cheerful, although still not that cheap as I’m in California.
 A couple of hours later I walk up the main street to suss out where to eat and settle on Emberz.
 It’s quiet inside but everywhere I check out is tonight.
 There are couple of guys at the bar and one of them starts chatting to me after a while, the other keeps himself to himself.
 I have a burger to eat and it was good.
 The chatty guy is from out of state, here on business and we have a pleasant talk until he calls it a night and heads off as he’s got an early start tomorrow.

 I too decide to depart and return to my room to do my diary, and I ask the bar manager for a bottle of beer to take with me.
 Which she refuses to sell me.
 So I get into a long – but pleasant – conversation with her about CA state laws on alcohol, which is why she can’t sell me the beer.
 It turns out it’s all to do with an attempt to clamp down on an epidemic of drink-driving in the state.
 It seems that CA has a massive problem with young adults, who cannot legally drink until they are 21, getting drunk when out driving and killing themselves and others.
 Because they can’t legally drink until so late an age, when they are allowed to they apparently have developed no self-control nor awareness of the dangers of driving when drunk.
 Hence they ‘go mad’, get drunk, drive somewhere and kill people.
 So one of the ‘prevention’ laws is that the state stops bars selling alcohol ‘take-outs’ of any kind.
 And it doesn’t make a difference if the bottle is open or not.